MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

  }
  ```

-Method `toFiniteAutomaton()` uses fields of `Grammar` object to make a `FiniteAutomaton`.
+Method `toFiniteAutomaton()` uses fields of `grammar.Grammar` object to make a `FiniteAutomaton`.
 Detailed description of this method will be presented later.

 `Transition` object is used to store the info about transitions (currentState, transitionLabel, nextState ).
 Also, I override the `toString()` method ( for printing the transitions list ).
 For example using the production list of my variant (23) I need to obtain the following transitions set:
 ```